 Dr J Patterson

-My research interests centre on sixteenth- and seventeenth-century literature and the ways in which it channels social, moral and economic preoccupations in early modern France.
-In 2015 I published Representing Avarice in Late Renaissance France with OUP.
-This monograph considers how talk of greed slowly evolved from past traditions to inform wider debates on gender, enrichment and status in the French early modern period.
+My first book, Representing Avarice in Late Renaissance France (Oxford University Press, 2015), considers how talk of greed slowly evolved from past traditions to inform wider debates on gender, enrichment and status.

 ‘Rabelais’s Uncommon Villains: A Reinterpretation of Quart Livre 45-7’, Etudes Rabelaisiennes, 54 (2015), 97-113